Less Expensive Than Lobster Rolls, But Just As Good!

 New England Style vs. Connecticut Style — what’s the difference?
 New England style rolls are mayonnaise-based, while Connecticut style seafood rolls are butter based.
 For me, it’s a no-brainer.
 I’ll take warm, melted butter over mayo any day of the week!

-If you love these flavors, be sure to try our Couscous Salad with Tarragon Roasted Shrimp, Easy Broiled Lobster Tails, or 10-Minute Cilantro Lime Shrimp next.
-And check out all of our easy seafood recipes for menu inspiration!
+If you love these flavors, be sure to try my Couscous Salad with Tarragon Roasted Shrimp, Easy Broiled Lobster Tails, or 10-Minute Cilantro Lime Shrimp next.
+And check out all of my delicious seafood recipes for menu inspiration!

 Ingredient Notes